 With the August 2012 announcement of an agreement in New York City to reduce recidivism among adolescent boys at Rikers Island, Social Impact Bonds officially arrived on American shores.
 One of the most talked-about social innovations in recent years, Social Impact Bonds are a financing tool for social programs that simultaneously leverage the resources of the private and philanthropic sectors, provide steady funding streams for high-performing social service organizations, and enable government agencies to pay only for real, measurable improvements in social outcomes.
 The Social Impact Bond concept originated in the United Kingdom, where an ecosystem of organizations has sprung up since the first deal was signed in 2010.
 The UK Cabinet Office runs a Centre for Social Impact Bonds as well as a Social Outcomes Fund designed to help finance multi-agency Social Impact Bonds transactions.

-Join the Hudson Institute’s Bradley Center for Philanthropy and Civic Renewal and the Center for American Progress in welcoming the UK Minister for Civil Society, Nick Hurd.
-The Minister will offer remarks on the British experience with Social Impact Bonds, and engage in conversation with William Schambra and the audience.
+Hudson Institute’s Bradley Center for Philanthropy and Civic Renewal and the Center for American Progress were pleased to welcome the UK Minister for Civil Society, Nick Hurd.
+The Minister offered remarks on the British experience with Social Impact Bonds, and engaged in conversation with William Schambra and the audience.

 Jitinder Kohli, Senior Fellow, Center for American Progress

 William Schambra, Director, Bradley Center for Philanthropy and Civic Renewal, Hudson Institute

 Social Impact Bonds and the Center for American Progress